|

 microbes.
 Properly dosed this new treatment is tolerable

-orally with only transient side effects.
-More research
+orally with only mild or transient side effects.

-to better document efficacy in malaria and in other
+More research to better document efficacy in malaria

 is prepared.
 The remaining 20% is a mixture of the usual